developerdino/ProfanityFilter/README.md

 Detects many variations of swear words including trying to disguising the word with characters inbetween the letters.

-## Kodos
+## Kudos

-Have to mention the following project as it gave me a good foundation for the regex.
+Have to mention the following project as it gave me a good foundation for the regex and a list of swear words.

 https://github.com/fastwebmedia/Profanity-Filter